MicrosoftDocs/well-architected/well-architected/saas/governance.md

 Security and compliance are foundational design principles for a cloud workload and a key component of proper cloud governance.
 Security controls, such as [Azure role-based access control (Azure RBAC)](/azure/role-based-access-control/overview), help determine the actions that users can perform in your environment.
 Compliance controls, such as [Azure Policy](/azure/governance/policy/overview), help you achieve specific regulatory compliance standards for your deployed workloads.

 When you develop a SaaS solution, your customers depend on you to safeguard their data and support their business operations.
 To operate a SaaS solution on behalf of customers, you must meet or exceed their security expectations.
 You might also need to meet specific compliance requirements imposed by your customers.
-This requirement is common with clients in regulated industries like healthcare and financial services and for many enterprise customers.
+This requirement is common with customers in regulated industries like healthcare and financial services and for many enterprise customers.

 ### Design considerations